 New Orleans is a city rich in history and culture, with jazz pouring out of open air bars in the French Quarter, beautiful architecture throughout the city, and a mystique that surrounds the city’s darker stories of voodoo, grave robbing, and haunted places.
 The city is a popular tourist destination where people go to party.

 It’s also a city that’s extremely hot and humid in the summer.
 It’s a city where the locals will warn you to not walk around with your cell phone in your hand, because you might get mugged.
-It’s a city where the servers at restaurants often don’t smile and instead wear their weariness like a heavy coat.
-It’s a city where you can still feel the devastating aftereffects of Hurricane Katrina cutting through the vibrancy of the city’s tourism image.
+It’s a city where you can still feel the devastating aftereffects of Hurricane Katrina cutting through the vibrancy of the city.

-New Orleans is a city of extreme contrasts – mysterious and historical, yet also gritty and bleak.
-I know this firsthand, because I spent a month there in the summer of 2017.
+New Orleans is a city of contrasts – mysterious and historical and alive, yet it’s also gritty and sometimes it feels bleak.
+At least this is my own experience of it, because I spent a month there in the summer of 2017.
 I wasn’t there to party in the French Quarter and tour historical sites though.
 I was there to shoot the crime drama Bayou Caviar, which was released today in select theaters nationwide and on Video-On-Demand.

 Bayou Caviar is Oscar Winner Cuba Gooding Jr.’s directorial debut.
 Fireshoe Productions (the production company that I own with Eric Colley, my husband and business partner) is one of the companies that produced the film.